Len Lakofka

-Lenard William Lakofka (January 10, 1944 - October 23, 2020) was an American writer of material for the fantasy role-playing game Dungeons & Dragons.
+Lenard William Lakofka (January 10, 1944 – October 23, 2020) was an American writer of material for the fantasy role-playing game Dungeons & Dragons.
 Although never a formal employee of TSR, the company that published Dungeons & Dragons, Lakofka was an influential voice in the development of the game.
 He was one of the playtesters of the game as it was being developed, an editor of early manuscripts, wrote a widely-read monthly D&D magazine column and two official D&D adventures, and had his home campaign setting of the Lendore Isles incorporated into Gary Gygax's World of Greyhawk Fantasy Game Setting.

-Before D&D
+Early life

 Lakofka was born January 10, 1944, in Illinois, to Alex Lakofka and Elsie Schumacher.

 While living in Chicago in the 1960s, Len Lakofka became involved in wargames, including Avalon Hill's Diplomacy.
 His increasing interest in Diplomacy led him to join the International Federation of Wargamers, and through the IFW he met its vice-president, game designer Gary Gygax.

 In 1968, Gygax convinced the IFW to organize a one-day convention called Gen Con at the Horticultural Hall in Lake Geneva, Wisconsin.
-Lakofka was by this time president of the IFW, and travelled to Lake Geneva to help set up, run events and clean up.
+Lakofka was by this time president of the IFW, and travelled to Lake Geneva to help set up, run events, and clean up.
 At the end of the day, before Gygax took down his sand table and locked up the Hall, he introduced a new set of miniatures rules to Lakofka and a few others.
 Those rules would subsequently be published as Chainmail, a precursor to D&D.

 Back in Chicago in 1969, Lakofka wrote the first issue of his own "Dippy 'zine"—a fanzine devoted to Diplomacy—titled Liaisons Dangereuses.
 He would eventually publish 81 issues over the next eight years.
 In 1969, he also was the organizer of Gen Con II.

-Involvement with Dungeons and Dragons
+Career

+Gamer

+At the first official AD&D tournament, held in January 1979 at Winter Fantasy, Lakofka was the second-place finisher.
+In 1980, he was listed as the 6th-ranked player in national D&D standings; and the same year, as a dungeon master, he placed third in the Invitational Dungeon Master's Tournament at Gen Con.
+(Frank Mentzer was the winner.)